codeacme17/examor/README.md

 ## ✨ Features

-This project primarily focuses on question generation and answer detection based on user documentation.
-In the initial version, I've implemented a simplified version of the Ebbinghaus memory curve, which allows periodic reviews based on the accuracy of your answers.

 ### Generate Issues from Documentation

 When users create notes, they can upload associated documents.
 The application generates a set of questions from these documents, based on their content.
-These questions will be presented to the users in the future.
+These questions will be presented to the users in the future.When creating notes, users can choose the types of questions they want to generate, providing them with a richer learning experience.

 ### Answer Detection